• Marine insurance

 Goods are usually insured based on:

-The cost of the goods themselves, including shipping costs.
+• The cost of the goods themselves, including shipping charges.

-Adding a percentage ranging from 10% to 20% of the insurance value to cover additional expenses.
+• An additional percentage ranging between 10% to 20% of the insurance value to cover extra expenses.

-Insurance prices are determined based on many factors, including:
+The insurance prices are determined based on several factors, including:

-• Type of goods: The type of product being transported.
+• Type of Goods: The nature of the product being transported.

-• Packaging method: How the goods are packed and their level of protection.
+• Packaging Method: How the goods are packed and the level of protection.

-• Shipping means: Whether by sea, air, land, or railway.
+• Mode of Transport: Whether it is by sea, air, land, or rail.

-• Shipping method: Whether by container or individual shipment.
+• Shipping Method: Whether it is via container or individual shipment.

-• The trip: The distance and destination to which the goods are transported.
+• Journey: The distance and destination of the goods.

-• Ship age: If the transport is by sea.
+• Ship Age: If transport is by sea, the ship’s age matters.

-• Country of origin: The origin of the goods and type of insurance coverage.
+• Country of Origin: The origin of the goods and the type of insurance coverage required.

-• Deductible amount: If there is a certain amount deducted from the loss in case it occurs.
+• Deductible Amount: If there is a specific amount deducted from the loss in the event of an incident.

 For more information, please contact us at 1800220220 or via mobile at #600.